XML Structure for External Playlists

 Playback of External Playlists

-The behavior of an external playlist is determined by:
+The behavior of an external playlist is determined by:- The XML structure provided by the data source.

 - The playlist options set within the page element.